 Pros of Moving into a Home with a Pool

-- Healthy – Swimming hardly feels like exercise, but it sure rewards you with a lot of healthy benefits.
+- Healthy – Swimming hardly feels like exercise, but it sure rewards you with a lot of health benefits.
 It improves your cardiovascular system, endurance, posture, muscle strength, and flexibility.
 It is also excellent for weight loss, and it conditions your entire body.
 Plus, when submerged to the neck your body bears only 10 percent of its weight, so it is an excellent exercise for those with fragile bones or stiff joints.

 - Relaxing – Whether you sunbathe next to the pool or float around on a raft it is very relaxing.
 Soothing your mind for a little while helps relieve stress.
-Once again, this is a healthy benefit.
+Once again, this is a health benefit.

 - Entertaining – Your home will be the popular spot to be all summer.
 So, if you love entertaining you will have plenty of time to do it.
 Backyard cookouts and gatherings with friends and family are always more fun with a game of Marco Polo or water volleyball.
 Also, if you have a family of your own you will be able to share a lot of special bonding time thanks to the pool.